Dubai housing squeeze pushes middle-income expats out to the suburbs

 "The need for affordable housing will become more pronounced," said Dana Salbak, JLL research manager.
 "Employers will have to increase wages or housing allowances to attract and retain staff."

-However, it is more than an hour's drive away in rush hour from Dubai and lacks the dining, shopping and nightlife that its neighbor offers.
+However, it is more than an hour's drive away in rush hour from Dubai and lacks the dining, shopping and nightlife that its neighbour offers.

-CBRE's Green says Dubai should prioritize build-to-lease projects whereby the emirate's developers, the largest of which are state-owned, retain ownership and lease units out to tenants to keep rents at affordable rates.
+CBRE's Green says Dubai should prioritise build-to-lease projects whereby the emirate's developers, the largest of which are state-owned, retain ownership and lease units out to tenants to keep rents at affordable rates.

-"But developers are commercial entities with responsibilities to their shareholders to deliver profit and dividends," he said, and thus so far have not favored such schemes.
+"But developers are commercial entities with responsibilities to their shareholders to deliver profit and dividends," he said, and thus so far have not favoured such schemes.

 Owning a home has become further out of reach for long-term expats like Randy since the United Arab Emirates, aiming to deter speculative buyers, has raised the minimum mortgage deposit to 25 percent over the past two years.
 Dubai has also doubled property sales transaction fees to 4 percent.